rajatc25/FEND-Website-Optimisation/README.md

      Moved all code reading layout property 'scrollTop'  outside of the loop and batch update the styling afterwards Reduced the number of pizza images appended to 25.

+#### NOTE: To read minified files in their original version, use online tools like CSS,JS,HTML Beautifier/Formatter.

 ****************************************************************************************************************************************************************************************

 ## Original README content